royward/pseudo-double/README.md

 # Porting to other compilers

+pseudo-double has been tested with gcc/g++, clang and Visual C++.

-There are two non-standard features that are gcc/g++/clang specific and might need to be adjusted for other compilers:
+There are two non-standard features that are compiler specific and might need to be adjusted for other compilers (there are compiler dependent definitions on line ~70 of pseudu_double.h:

-### 128 bit signed integers
+### 128 bit signed/unsigned integer operations

-gcc/g++/clang uses __int128.
-This is required for multiplication, division, pow and atan2.
+gcc/g++/clang uses __int128 tto implement the internal functions multu64hi, mults64hi and divs64hi.
+Visual C++ uses intrinsics these.
+These functions are required for multiplication, division, pow and atan2.

 ### Count leading zeros

-gcc/g++/clang uses __builtin_clzll.
+pseudo-double uses the macro clz, which for gcc/g++/clang aliases to __builtin_clzll and for Visual C++ aliases to __lzcnt64.
 This is required for all functions.
 For x86-64 the intel intrinsic _lzcnt_u64 is available.

 # Other notes